silnrsi/fontproof/README.md

 FontProof requires [SILE](https://github.com/simoncozens/sile).
 You'll need to install SILE according to that package's instructions, and then verify that it works by compiling the _examples/test.sil_ document.

 _Note that SILE is changing rapidly.
-The current class was developed for an unreleased version (1.9.4).
+The current class was developed for unreleased version 0.9.4 but also works with the also unreleased 0.9.5 current master.
 I will try to keep the class up to date for future released versions._

 To install FontProof download this project (or better yet, _git clone_) into any folder on your drive.
 From within that directory you should then be able to compile the basic FontProof test doc: